maya17power/JS-Method/mapFilterReduce.md

     return accumulator;
 };

 Two things to note, here:

 This time, I used the name accumulator instead of previous.
 This is what you'll usually see in the wild.
 I assign accumulator an initial value, if a user provides one, and default to 0, if not.
 This is how the real reduce behaves, as well.

-Advertisement
-Putting It Together: Map, Filter, Reduce, and Chainability
+<h1>Putting It Together: Map, Filter, Reduce, and Chainability</h1>

 At this point, you might not be that impressed.